davidxmoody/davidxmoody.com/_drafts/lessons-learned-from-a-three-year-programming-project-part-1.md

 I slowly started re-writing my Bash scripts one at a time.
 Once I had removed all traces of Bash, I switched to a proper Python module design.
 I made countless changes over a long period of time.
 I loved all the features of Python which Bash didn't have (like [generators](https://wiki.python.org/moin/Generators), [modules](https://docs.python.org/3.4/tutorial/modules.html) and proper [classes](https://docs.python.org/3.4/tutorial/classes.html)).

-I noticed that a lot of duplicated work was being done formatting entries.
+I noticed that a lot of duplicated work was being done when formatting entries.
 The text wrapping had to be re-calculated every time.
-I had recently read about Python [decorators](http://stackoverflow.com/questions/739654/how-can-i-make-a-chain-of-function-decorators-in-python/1594484#1594484) and the [pickle](https://docs.python.org/3.4/library/pickle.html) module and naively tried to use them to solve the problem.
+I had recently read about Python [decorators](http://stackoverflow.com/questions/739654/how-can-i-make-a-chain-of-function-decorators-in-python/1594484#1594484) and the [pickle](https://docs.python.org/3.4/library/pickle.html) module.
+I naively tried to use them to solve the problem.

 I designed a very elaborate caching decorator function.
 It took a long time to write and debug but it did work.
 However, I had made a big error in judgement.
 For the text wrapping, I had inherited the rather lazy design of calling the `fmt` command line program from within Python.
 This was very slow.
 I later implemented text wrapping with the [textwrap](https://docs.python.org/3.4/library/textwrap.html) module which was about an order of magnitude faster.

 With the faster text wrapping method, my caching was now *slower* than re-wrapping the text each time.
-I didn't like to do it but I eventually stripped out all caching behaviour, making the basic display functionality pretty much instant.
+I didn't like to do it but I eventually stripped out all caching behaviour, making the basic display functionality nearly instant.
 At least I had learned how to use decorators and the pickle module.

 **Lesson 3:** Premature optimisation is bad.